AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/014-my-nightmares.md

 I shook my head.
 "I'm just going to delete them.
 It's over, Benji."
 I growled at him.
 "Why can't anyone get that through their fucking heads."

 Benji sighed and grabbed my phone from me and when I grabbed for it he held out his hand blocked me from my own phone as he opened my messages with one hand.
+At 9:30 tonight Nox wrote, "Alex, I'm worried something's happened to you please call or text.
+Any hour."

+"You keep saying it's over, Alex, but he didn't seem to think so."
+Benji scrolled up and read the next one, "

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIyNTQ5MzksLTY2MDI4MTE0MiwtMTYxOT
-A0ODYyOCwtOTI4MDY1MjUxXX0=
+eyJoaXN0b3J5IjpbMTk1ODExMjI4NiwtNjYwMjgxMTQyLC0xNj
+E5MDQ4NjI4LC05MjgwNjUyNTFdfQ==
 -->